 If you’re not quite convinced, these statistics might change your mind:

-- Email accounts for over 7% of all e-commerce user acquisitions, making it the second most effective acquisition channel after search.
+- Email marketing is the second most effective acquisition channel after search.
 (Source)

-- Over 70% of mobile purchasing decisions are influenced by promotional company emails.
+- 68% of mobile purchasing decisions are influenced by promotional company emails.
 (Source)

 Here’s another fact that may surprise you:

-Email is more effective than Twitter and Facebook for boosting online sales.
+Email is more effective than social media for boosting online sales.
 Take a look:

 But maybe you already know how effective emails can be – you just aren’t sure how to use them to sell more products.